-His most recent large-scale composition was a concerto for guitar and orchestra, commissioned by Towson University in Maryland for The First World Guitar Congress®, which was debuted in June 2004 with the Baltimore Symphony.
+In 2004, he joined the Baltimore Symphony to debut his concerto for guitar and orchestra, commissioned by Towson University in Maryland for The First World Guitar Congress®.
 The title of the work, “Peace Movement,” is indicative of Jim’s desire to contribute to world peace through his music.
-He views music as a way of bonding people together and crossing barriers, be they barriers of geography, ideology, religion, or other discriminations.
+He viewed music as a way of bonding people together and crossing barriers, be they barriers of geography, ideology, religion, or other discriminations.
 In accepting the NEA Jazz Masters Fellowship award in January 2004, he said, “The women and men who have received this award in the past have spread peace and love throughout the world, something that governments might emulate.
 I am pleased to be one of the peacemakers.”

 In January of 2006, the French Minister of Culture and Communication knighted him.
 In bestowing the medallion of Chevalier dans l’Ordre des Arts et des Lettres (Knight in the Order of Arts and Letters), Kareen Rispal, Cultural Counselor of the Embassy of France said, “We honor you, Jim Hall, for expanding the musical universe, for your innovations and contributions to musical expression.
 We salute your ongoing experimentation which has been known countless times to bring people around the world together.”